 The Spiritual Void of Secularism

-In this section, before describing my perspective on the causes of the spiritual crisis in secularism, I wish briefly to trace the historical discussion of spiritual voidness in secularism from Kierkegaard in the mid-nineteenth century to Dreyfus and Kelly (2011).
+In this section, before describing my perspective on the causes of the spiritual crisis in secularism, I wish briefly to characterize the spiritual voidness in secularism by relying on two examples.
+The first is Kierkegaard, from the mid-nineteenth century, and the second is Dreyfus and Kelly (2011), from the second decade of the twenty-first.
 This will serve as a background for the primary claim of my article and a means of characterizing various possible solutions to the problem.

 Secularism, Despair, and Alienation